libssh2/libssh2/docs/INSTALL_CMAKE.md

     find_package(Libssh2 REQUIRED CONFIG)
     target_link_libraries(my_project_target Libssh2::libssh2)

-Of course, you still have to make libssh2 available on your system first.
+You still have to make libssh2 available on your system first.
 You can install it in the traditional way shown above, but you do not have to.
 Instead you can build it, which will export its location to the user package registry [3] where `find_package` will find it.

 You can even combine the two steps using a so-called 'superbuild' project [4] that downloads, builds and exports libssh2, and then